Andreansx/Networking-lab/projects/13-school-network/readme.md

 So the issue is that it's very hard to find an offer for a used one, with a power supply and with a neccessary capabilities regarding maximum number of APs.

+> [!NOTE]
+> Later I will write more about what devices should be bought in my opinion.

 ## Presumed cons of a new network plan